 - GED® preparation classes in Maryland can be found by clicking the link Find a GED® Prep Class in my Area.

 - A Maryland High School Diploma is awarded to those passing all four modules of the GED® tests.

-Testers must apply the Maryland Subsidy Discount Code offered to all Maryland testers for the first attempt of each module.
+EFFECTIVE JULY 1, 2023: Test takers must apply the Maryland Subsidy Discount Code offered to all Maryland testers for the first attempt of each module.
 The code is on the tester's Activity page as well as the MD Schedule GED® Test page.
-This code reduces the cost of the first attempt from $30.00 to $11.25 per module for in-person testing and from $36.00 to $17.25 for Online Proctored (OP) testing.
-The MD Discount Code is MDGED1875.
+This code reduces the cost of the first attempt from $36.00 to $14.25 per module for in-person testing and Online Proctored (OP) testing.
+The MD Discount Code is MDGED2175.

 - A current official Maryland driver's license or current official Maryland learner’s permit issued by the Maryland Motor Vehicle Administration (MVA),

 - A current official Maryland identification card issued by the Maryland MVA, or

 - A current active duty military dependent’s ID card.
 (This is not accepted for Online Testing.)

 - A valid Passport and a second document such as a recent utility bill, phone bill, bank statement, cable bill, or lease agreement.

 Out of state licenses or identification, expired identification or documents or photocopies of identification will not be accepted.
 There are no waivers of the identification requirement.
 Testers will be turned away from test centers without acceptable documentation.